briancorbinxyz/awesome-engineering/README.md

   <img src="https://images-na.ssl-images-amazon.com/images/S/compressed.photo.goodreads.com/books/1415816873i/23463279.jpg" width="150"/>

  > 	“Data outlives code.”
+  >
+ > 	"Pretending that replication is synchronous when in fact it is asynchronous is a recipe for problems down the line."
+>
+> 	"Working with distributed systems is fundamentally different from writing software on a single computer—and the main difference is that there are lots of new and exciting ways for things to go wrong"
+>

-  > “ Consensus is one of the most important and fundamental problems in distributed computing.
+> 	“Consensus is one of the most important and fundamental problems in distributed computing.
 On the surface, it seems simple: informally, the goal is simply to get several nodes to agree on something.”
+>
+> 	"Violations of timeliness are "eventual consistency," whereas violations of integrity are "perpetual inconsistency"
 #### Soft Skills

 - [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits) by James Clear